ltw-webdev-workshops/jquery-jq-what/jquery-javascript-simplified.md

   - content: |
       ## Select with CSS

-      jQuery (and Javascript) use CSS selectors to grab things in HTML
+      jQuery (and Javascript) use CSS selectors to grab things in the HTML document

       - `ul`, `h1`, `div`
       - `.dino-list`, `.bones`